-Geologic cross-sections have been constructed west and northwest from the Site, through North Oaks.
-The cross-sections are located on Figure 3.1 and presented in Appendix A. Geologic cross section A-A' extends from the Highway 96 Site westward across Gilfillan Lake through the Ski Lane Ravine area to the North Oaks Golf Course.
+Geologic cross-sections have been constructed west (A-A'), northwest (B-B'), and southwest (C-C') from the Site, through North Oaks (Appendix A).
+The cross-section lines are located on Figure 3.1.
+Geologic cross section A-A' extends from the Highway 96 Site westward across Gilfillan Lake through the Ski Lane Ravine area to the North Oaks Golf Course.
 Geologic cross-section B-B' extends from the Highway 96 Site northwest along Duck Pass Road on the northern shore of Gilfillan Lake.
+Geologic cross-section C-C' extends from the Dove Lane area (southwest of the Highway 96 Site) to the western shore of Gilfillan Lake.